tum-ens/urbs/doc/users_guide/overview.rst

 urbs consists of several **model entities**.
 These are commodities, processes, transmission and storage.
 Demand and intermittent commodity supply through are modelled through time series datasets.

+.. _commodity-def-at-overview:

 Commodity
 ^^^^^^^^^